anh-ngoc-nguyen/anh-ngoc-nguyen.github.io/projects/belowsurfacelevel.md

 A Native Hawaiian girl comes to terms with her home drastically changing beyond recognition through humanity’s repeated cycles of creation and waste.

 Synopsis:
-n unnamed Native Hawaiian girl goes out for a swim at her old beach.
+An unnamed Native Hawaiian girl goes out for a swim at her old beach.
 While reflecting on the world, she begins to narrate about the cycles of life on Earth.
 Observing how nature continuously repeats itself, she yearns that humanity would one day learn how to heal itself and the planet before wreaking havoc on other environments.
 </pre>

 <hr>